fschwaiger/matlab-grid/README.md

 You can use [Grid Content Transformations] on sparse grids as usual.

-## Grid Parallelisation
+## Grid Parallelization

-To parallelise work across nodes, you can distribute content of a grid to be processed on multiple workers.
+To parallelize work across nodes, you can distribute content of a grid to be processed on multiple workers.
 There are two aspects to this.

 First option is to `partition()` a grid into a number of subspaces equal to the number of workers.
 After processing, reassemble the hyperspace using `union()`: